AlexChakmakian/ai301-contribution/README.md

 I learned more about how npm scripts, package-lock.json, just commands, and CI all connect together.
 Before this, I knew formatting tools existed, but this helped me understand how a project actually enforces formatting so it is not just optional on each developer's computer.

+I also learned the difference between a CI check that only fails and an autofix workflow that can actually apply the fix for a contributor.
+That was an important distinction for this issue because the maintainer wanted the formatting process to be automatic, not just enforced.

 ### Challenges Overcome

 The main challenge was figuring out what part of the issue was already fixed and what part was still missing.
 At first it looked like Biome had already solved the issue, but after testing locally I found that the format command was missing and CI was not checking formatting.
 I also learned from the Copilot review that biome format was a better fit than biome check because this PR is only about formatting.

+Another challenge was understanding the maintainer's feedback about autofix.
+I first thought the PR was done once CI checked formatting, but the maintainer wanted the workflow to fix formatting automatically when possible.
+I updated the PR to add that automatic step.

+The most rewarding part was seeing the PR get accepted and merged after responding to feedback.
+It helped me understand that open source contribution is not just about the first version of the code, but also about being willing to iterate with maintainers.

 ### What I'd Do Differently Next Time